-Applicable percentage ownership is based on 1,401,114 shares of common stock outstanding at September 30, 2014 (assuming the conversion of our convertible preferred stock into 865,429 shares of common stock).
-For purposes of the table below, we have assumed that 6,619,596 shares of common stock will be outstanding upon closing of this offering, based upon the following: (i) the sale of 1,550,000 of the units issued in the offering and the 1,550,000 shares of common stock underlying such units; (ii) the conversion of our outstanding 2010/2012 Notes and interest accrued on these notes into 3,120,601 shares of common stock, at a conversion price equal to 75% of an assumed initial public offering price allocated to the common stock underlying the units of \$6.49 per share; and (iii) the conversion of our outstanding 2014 Notes issued in April 2014, August 2014 and October 2014 and interest accrued on these notes into 547,883 units issued in the offering, at a conversion price equal to 70% of an assumed initial public offering price of \$6.50 per unit, and the resulting 547,883 shares of common stock underlying such units.
-Entities associated with our existing stockholders Vivo Ventures and our Chairman, the sum of the purchasing up to \$5.5 million of units in this offering price.
-If these insiders purchase such units, it will result in insider ownership upon the completion of this offering of approximately 78%, including ownership of approximately 67% by entities associated with Vivo Ventures based their indication to us of their interest in purchasing up to \$3.85 million of units in this offering at the offering price and ownership of approximately 19% by Ernest Mario based on his indication of interest in purchasing up to \$1.65 million of units in this offering at the offering price.
+Applicable percentage ownership is based on 1,401,114 shares of common stock outstanding at July 31, 2014 (assuming the conversion of our convertible preferred stock into 865,429 shares of common stock).
+For purposes of the table below, we have assumed that 6,756,484 shares of common stock will be outstanding upon closing of this offering, based upon the following: (i) the sale of 1,850,000 of the units issued in the offering and the 1,850,000 shares of common stock underlying such units; (ii) the conversion of our outstanding 2010/2012 Notes into 3,064,418 shares of common stock, at a conversion price equal to 75% of an assumed initial public offering price allocated to the common stock underlying the units of \$6.49 per share; and (iii) the conversion of our outstanding 2014 Notes issued in April 2014 and August 2014 into 440,952 units issued in the offering, at a conversion price equal to 70% of an assumed initial public offering price of \$6.50 per unit, and the resulting 440,952 shares of common stock underlying such units.
+Entities associated with our existing stockholders Vivo Ventures and our Chairman, Ernest Mario, have indicated to us their interest in purchasing up to \$6.00 million of units in this offering at the offering price.
+If these insiders purchase such units, it will result in insider ownership upon the completion of this offering of approximately 68%, including ownership of approximately 58% by entities associated with Vivo Ventures based their indication to us of their interest in purchasing up to \$4.20 million of units in this offering at the offering price and ownership of approximately 15% by Ernest Mario based on his indication of interest in purchasing up to \$1.80 million of units in this offering at the offering price and ownership of approximately 15% by Ernest Mario based on his indication of interest in purchasing up to \$1.80 million of units in this offering at the offering price.

 In addition, our board of directors has approved granting stock options to certain of our executive officers and directors.
 The information set forth in the table below does not reflect the potential purchase of any shares in this offering by our stockholders or their affiliates or these pending grants of options to purchase shares of our common stock.
-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to options, warrants and convertible promissory notes held by the person that are currently exercisable or exercisable within 60 days of September 30, 2014.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to options, warrants and convertible promissory notes held by the person that are currently exercisable or exercisable within 60 days of July 31, 2014.
 However, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.
 In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we included shares owned by a spouse, minor children and relatives sharing the same home, as well as other entities owned or controlled by the named person.